originphp/framework/plugins/generate/src/Template/README.md

 # Readme

-You can customise all these templates before generating code, you can pass the -force argument to overwrite without prompting.
+You can customise all these templates before generating code, you can pass the --force argument to overwrite without prompting.

 All info is stored in GenerateShell::meta['vars'];